 Spokane is located in Spokane County, Washington in the United States.
 Located in eastern Washington about 90 miles south of the Canadian border, Spokane has an estimated population of 219,190, which makes it the second-largest city in the state.

 The Lilac City has a population density of 3,526 people per square mile (1,361/square mile) in the city proper.
 The urban area has an estimated population of 390,000 while the larger metropolitan area has a population of 545,000, which ranks 101st in the country.
 The Spokane-Spokane Valley-Coeur d'Alene Combined Statistical Area (CSA) has a population of 685,000.

-While Spokane has long been criticized for its lack of diversity, the city is becoming more diverse now that people from former Soviet Union countries are forming a larger part of the city's demographics.
-Following the collapse of the Soviet Union in 1991, many immigrants -- particularly Ukrainians and Russians -- made their way to Spokane.
+While Spokane has long been criticized for its lack of diversity, the city is becoming more diverse now that people from former Soviet Union countries are forming a more significant part of the city's demographics.
+Following the collapse of the Soviet Union in 1991, many immigrants -- mainly Ukrainians and Russians -- made their way to Spokane.
 In 2000, people of Ukrainian or Russian ancestry accounted for 2% of Spokane County's population.

 Spokane Population Growth

 Spokane is predicted to grow reasonably steadily over the next 15 years, eventually gaining 22% growth between 2005 and 2030.
 The city growth over time has seen intense periods of positive growth, followed by decades of slowed growth.
 After a loss of approximately 6% in the 1970s, growth has returned at an even slower rate.
 Only time will tell if this city will pick up their previous population growth rates.

 Spokane, Washington's estimated population is 219,190 according to the most recent United States census estimates.
 Spokane, Washington is the 2nd largest city in Washington based on official 2017 estimates from the US Census Bureau.